Endava-Sofia/fe-code-guidelines/guidelines/sass.md

 <br/>

 For the formatting rules, comments, spacing , measuring units etc. you can read in our css style guide.
-SASS syntax is almost the same as regular css syntax
+SCSS syntax is almost the same as regular css syntax

 ```scss
   // Good